Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 Our next endpoint: [`http://venicodivici.co/57364n0.html` ](http://venicodivici.co/57364n0.html)

-`57364n0` is written in leet alphabet spelling it to the normal english alphabet gets us `STEGANO`, which is a Greek word meaning *to hide or conceal.*
+`57364n0` is written in the Leet alphabet, rewriting it using the English alphabet gets us `STEGANO`, which is a Greek word meaning *to hide or conceal.*

 ### Level 6